Wal33D/gmail-node-mailer/README.md

 ### 2. Streamline Email Notifications with Your Server Workflow

 `gmail-node-mailer` is designed to seamlessly integrate into your server setup, enabling you to send emails for various events such as server start/stop notifications, error alerts, and to manage subscription events like new subscriptions or renewals.

-Here's how you can utilize it in real-world scenarios:
+## Detailed Usage Guide

+### Server Start/Stop Notifications

+Certainly!
+Here's the detailed portion you requested for the **Server Start/Stop Notifications** using `gmail-node-mailer`:

-#### Server Start/Stop Notifications
+### Server Start/Stop Notifications

+Seamlessly notify about server start or stop events using `gmail-node-mailer`.
+Here's an example on how to set up and send these notifications:

 ```typescript
 import { GmailMailer } from 'gmail-node-mailer';